LyPAW/Basic_Java/Arbol/README.md

-# 🌳 Proyecto Árbol en Java
+# 🌳 Tree Project in Java

-Este proyecto implementa una estructura de datos en Java.
+This project implements a data structure in Java.
-Incluye clases, métodos y ejemplos para practicar conceptos de **Programación Orientada a Objetos (POO)**.
+It includes classes, methods, and examples to practice **Object-Oriented Programming (OOP)** concepts.

-## 📂 Contenido
+## 📂 Contents
-OPPArbol.java
+OOPArbol.java

-## 🧠 Autor
+## 🧠 Author
 **Manuel Fuentes Cruz**